Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 No NFL RedZone

-SUMMARY: 7plus and My5 are legimitate free streaming services that show a limited number of games.
-You can access them by connecting to an Australian or British VPN location.
-They don’t cover all games like NFL Game Pass, but it’s a vastly cheaper option to watch a few games each gameweek.
+SUMMARY: 7plus and Channel 5 are legitimate free streaming services that show a limited number of games.
+You can access them by connecting to an Australian or UK VPN server.
+They don’t cover all games like NFL Game Pass, but it’s a vastly cheaper option to watch a few games each week.

-For watching NFL games for free, our current two top picks are 7plus in Australia and My5 in the UK.
+For watching NFL games for free, my favorite two options right now are 7plus in Australia and Channel 5 in the UK.

 7plus, Australia’s Channel 7 streaming service, broadcasts the Kickoff game, Thursday Night Football, and two Sunday afternoon games.
-It offers high-quality commentary from familiar voices like Kevin Burkhardt and Greg Olsen, although we found the frequent ads rather disruptive.
+It offers high-quality commentary although I found the frequent ads annoying.

-To choose the best VPNs for streaming the NFL, we tested 61 services.
-From these tests, only ExpressVPN, NordVPN and Windscribe fully met our testing criteria.
+From these tests, only ExpressVPN, NordVPN, Surfshark, and Windscribe met our testing criteria.

 Many top-rated VPNs, including CyberGhost, failed to unblock DAZN Canada.

-Below is a list of popular VPNs we evaluated and the reasons why they didn’t make our recommendations list:
+Below is a list of popular VPNs that didn’t make my recommendations list:

 VPN Service